Tech companies, banks lead US stocks higher; Oil price falls

-U.S. stock indexes veered higher in late morning trading Tuesday, bouncing back from an uneven start.
+U.S. stock indexes veered higher in afternoon trading Tuesday, bouncing back from an uneven start.
 Gains in technology companies, banks and industrial stocks outweighed losses in household goods sellers, utilities and elsewhere in the market.
 Energy stocks slumped as the price of crude oil headed for its 12th straight decline.
 Bond prices rose, sending yields lower.

 US-CHINA TRADE: The South China Morning Post reported Chinese President Xi Jinping's top economic adviser might visit Washington ahead of Xi's planned meeting with President Donald Trump.
 The newspaper, citing unidentified sources, said the visit is aimed at easing trade tensions but no schedule had been decided.
 The two sides have raised tariffs on billions of dollars of each other's goods in a dispute over U.S. complaints about Beijing's technology policy.
 Xi and Trump are due to meet during this month's Group of 20 gathering of major economies in Argentina.